kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0271 Guidelines for subsidizing air carriers providing essential air transportation.md

 \(2\) The actual number of flights completed, aircraft miles flown, available seat-miles flown, or variations in other operational elements upon which the subsidy rate is based; or

-\(3\) Adjustments to the carrier's subsidy required by §271.8(b).
+\(3\) Adjustments to the carrier's subsidy required by [[Volume 4/A Economic regulations/0271 Guidelines for subsidizing air carriers providing essential air transportation.md#§271.8   Rate period.|§271.8]](b).

-\(c\) Payments will continue for the duration of the rate term established under §271.8 provided that the carrier continues to provide the required service.
+\(c\) Payments will continue for the duration of the rate term established under [[Volume 4/A Economic regulations/0271 Guidelines for subsidizing air carriers providing essential air transportation.md#§271.8   Rate period.|§271.8]] provided that the carrier continues to provide the required service.

 \[ER-1398, 49 FR 49846, Dec.
 24, 1984, as amended at 60 FR 43524, 43525, Aug.
 22, 1995\]